in28minutes/in28minutes-initiatives/The-in28Minutes-TroubleshootingGuide-And-FAQ/readme.md

 (4) If you get an error once, execute it again after a few minutes

-If you still get an error, Post
+**If you still have a problem, post a question including all the details:**

 (1) Screenshot of services registration with Eureka